Skip to content

 Number sorting order

-Because card numbers aren't strictly integers and not all cards have a number, a separate integer number is required to determine the position of cards within the expansion list.
-This integer must be greater or equal to 1 and must be incremented by steps of 1.
+Because card numbers aren't strictly integers and not all cards have a (unique) number, a separate integer number is required to determine the position and uniqueness of a card within the expansion list.
+This integer number is greater than or equal to 1 and is incremented in steps of 1.
 It can often be deduced from the card number, e.g., 58 from 58/102.
-If a card doesn't have a number, the number sorting order is used instead to identify it within an expansion.

 Variants